dareoyeleke/ACA_TRENDS/README.md

 -  Higher Plan tiers consistently exhibit steeper price growth.
 Platinum (44%) and Gold (27%) plans show steeper increases in rates compared to other Plan tiers (Shown in Average Yearly Premium across Tiers).
 Compared to High(2%) and Low(-180%) plans.
 The increase in rates do not mirror subsidies for holders of such plan or those in the mirrored tax bracket that purchasing such plans apply to.

+<br><br>
-### Recommendations
+## Recommendations
 -  While enrollee behavior is not measured, industry evidence suggests several potential responses to premium increases, including plan substitution, care deferral, or alternative care channels.

--  Policy analysts should reweight benchmark plans because of disproportionate inflation in high tiers to discourage disincentivization of Platinum and Gold plan holders from investing in shared cost programs that balance out cost of other tiers.
+-  Nominal premium growth is substantial; an inflation-adjusted extension is listed as a future enhancement.
+Policy analysts should reweight benchmark plans in high tiers to discourage disincentivization of Platinum and Gold plan holders from investing in shared cost programs that balance out cost of other tiers.

--  Insurers will be affected by demand of plan purchases due to disproportionate increase of premium rates, leading to revenue loss over time.
+-  Insurers may be affected by demand of plan purchases due to disproportionate increase of premium rates, leading to revenue loss over time.
 Policy Analyst should evaluate brackets and reweight premium rates to avoid losing revenue.

--  Average ACA premiums over time out weighs inflation rates by a huge margin, and the biggest increase comes from Platinum and Gold plans, subsidies for shared cost across tiers does not balance out increase in premiums and might lead to plan holders seeking other avenues of insurance such as employee insurance as opposed to ACA plans.
+-  Nominal premium growth is substantial; an inflation-adjusted extension is listed as a future enhancement.
+The biggest increase in premiums come from Platinum and Gold plans, subsidies for shared cost across tiers does not balance out increase in premiums and might lead to plan holders seeking other avenues of insurance such as employee insurance as opposed to ACA plans.
 The government should adjust subsidies to reflect increase in premiums to avoid holders of lower tier plans from taking on the brunt of higher tier plan holders seeking out alternatives to ACA plans.

--  Geographic Variations will in plan premiums will discourage plan holders from fully commiting to ACA plan across all medical sectors, as the explosion of virtual health has opened other avenues of purchasing health care solutions over the internet, therefore plan holders are not limited to ACA plans bound by state lines i.e with the exception of PCP's and exams like physical that must be done in person, and will compare and seek help with cheaper virtual options as opposed to fully subscribing to all healthcare options "vision, dental, prescription, mental health" avaiable through ACA to avoid higher cost.
+-  Geographic Variations in plan premiums may discourage plan holders from fully commiting to ACA plan across all medical sectors, as the explosion of virtual health has opened other avenues of purchasing health care solutions over the internet, therefore plan holders are not limited to ACA plans bound by state lines i.e with the exception of PCP's and exams like physical that must be done in person, and may compare and seek help with cheaper virtual options as opposed to fully subscribing to all healthcare options "vision, dental, prescription, mental health" avaiable through ACA to avoid higher cost.
 Insurers should compare alternative virtual cost options to know and adjust to their competition to avoid losing revenue to virtual care programs.
+<br><br>
 ## 🛠️ Tools Used

 -  Python (Pandas, NumPy)